 30 CREDITS, also available for 24 CREDITS

-Course Texts (must be bought by student)
+Course Text (must be bought by student)

 By the end of the module, students should be able to:

 - apply a basic knowledge of grammar

-- have insight into everyday life in the relevant countries
+- gain insight into everyday life in the relevant countries

 The syllabus will include the following: